Custom Credential Attributes

 4. Update values as needed and save

-Part 3: Use Tokens in Certificate Designs
+Part 3: Use Tokens in Credential Designs

 Custom attribute tokens follow the format {{custom.fieldkey}}.
 Place them in the Design Studio to print custom values in generated PDFs.